DorenCalliku/markdown-cv/index.md

 __Freelance__ Protoype building

 `2019-2020`
-__Emergent__ Full-stack engineer
+__Founder, Emergent__ Full-stack engineer

 Cybersecurity platform for small to mid-size companies.
+Team of 3.
-CTO and full-stack engineer, in platform in python and flask.
+Full-stack engineer, in platform in python and flask.
 Funded by the Research Council of Turkey (TUBITAK) (TL 200k).

 ## Education